Briinc3/WoVR-Quest-Community-Patch/ReadMe.md

-The WoVR Quest Community Patch was developed and tested while connecting to **ChromieCraft**.
+The WoVR Quest Community Patch was first developed and tested while connecting to **ChromieCraft**.

-Create the required ChromieCraft/game account using ChromieCraft's current registration instructions.
+Create the required ChromieCraft/Warmane game account using ChromieCraft's/Warmane's current registration instructions.

 Complete the account setup before modifying the World of Warcraft client.

+(Warmane is FAR more popular than Chromiecraft and runs just as perfectly)

 \---